remix-run/remix/.changeset/flat-cobras-beam.md

 "@remix-run/node": minor
 ---

-Add a "remove" and a "getFilePath" methods to fileUploadHandler
+Add "remove" and "getFilePath" methods to fileUploadHandler